 For 35 years, the North Carolina Coastal Federation has worked with people to safeguard the coastal rivers, creeks, sounds and beaches of North Carolina.

-Eight grassroots groups concerned with coastal issues formed the nonprofit organization in 1982 under the leadership of the federation’s current executive director, Todd Miller.
-Although the Coastal Area Management Act had been in effect since 1974, the groups identified the need for a clearer vision for long-term coastal management.
+Todd Miller, the federation’s current executive director, formed the nonprofit organization in 1982.
+Although the Coastal Area Management Act had been in effect since 1974, there was a need for a clearer vision for long-term coastal management.

 Soon after it formed in 1982, the federation rallied fishermen, environmentalists and scientists to oppose a proposal to strip-mine 120,000 acres of peat bogs between the Albemarle and Pamlico sounds.
 The project gained national attention, including coverage on the CBS Evening News and PBS’s MacNeil-Lehrer Report.
 The proposal was defeated in 1984, and the federation then worked for the passage of state rules that have effectively prohibited large-scale peat mining.
 Most of the areas that were formerly targeted for peat mining are now permanently preserved in national wildlife refuges.